M-II-R/CToggler/README.md

 # How to install:

 First you need to install some dependencies: dhcpcd and iwd.
-Then you have to move some files: ctoggler.service to /usr/lib/systemd/system, ctoggler executable to /usr/bin, ctoggler.conf to /etc.
+Then you have to move some files: ctoggler.service to /usr/lib/systemd/system, ctoggler executable to /usr/bin, ctoggler.conf to /etc. There is a PKGBUILD and a prebuilt package for Arch linux in release.

 # How to use: